kdshah6593/the-sports-report-frontend/Notes.md

 1. User Sign Up
 - Refactor the onChange Handle Events for username, password, email, first name, last name

-4. Remove a Player or Team from your list
-- delete fetch request to be sent

-8. Backend side, clean up controllers, delete any not used and then adjust the config/routes.rb file

-12. Clean Up Code

 14. Convert all components into functional components
 - combine useStates into one with what Juan showed